VirgilSecurity/virgil-iotkit/scripts/README.md

   - MacOS: `./run-in-vm.sh`
 - Specify your `App_Token` in the appeared window to run the Sandbox

+Now you have to navigate to localhost:8000 to start exploring the demo.

 If you did everything correctly, you would see the following Sandbox window:

 <img width="100%" src="https://cdn.virgilsecurity.com/assets/images/github/virgil_demo_iotkit_nix.png?demo" align="left" hspace="0" vspace="6">
 &nbsp;